The Iranian wedding

 The last phase, the patakhti ceremony, takes place the day after the wedding ceremony.
 It is a party attended by only the women of the closest relatives.
 Finally the bride and groom leave for the honeymoon.

-Iranian wedding in Italy
+Destination wedding in Italy with traditional Iranian ritual

 Even for traditional Iranian weddings, it is possible to celebrate the ceremony and celebrations abroad!
 Usually, when we talk about destination wedding in Italy for Persian weddings, one of the main functions that cannot be missed and that characterizes the wedding ceremony is the Sofreh-ye Aghd (wedding banquet), a very low and richly laid table whose preparation is particularly accurate as it is believed, and hopefully, that it brings good luck to the couple.